ragu456/Intorduction-to-scientific-computing/README.md

-# Intorduction to scientific computing
+# Introduction to scientific computing